Co-Cathedral of Saint Nicholas, Prešov: Description

-The cathedral is a Hall temple with a polygonal ending of the presbytery, which is vaulted in Gothic style with net and stellar vaults.
-There is a prolonged choir with stellar vaults connected to the main presbytery with pointed arch on the north side of the presbytery.
+The cathedral is a hall temple with a polygonal ending of the presbytery, which is vaulted in Gothic style with net and stellar vaults.
+There is a prolonged choir with stellar vaults connected to the main presbytery with a pointed arch on the north side of the presbytery.
 Arches in the upper part are designed as tribunes.
-The choir extension in the south side have a polygonal end and stellar vault.
+The choir extension on the south side has a polygonal end and stellar vault.
 Pointed arcades separate the individual naves.
 Arcades are supported by massive polygonal pillars.
 A vaulting of the main nave is different from the side naves.
 The nave has a Late Gothic stellar vault and the side naves have stellar and net vaults.
 Parts of bend shafts and brackets on the north side have been preserved from the original Gothic church.
-The south part of the side nave is vaulted with cross vault with figural brackets at its end.
+The south part of the side nave is vaulted with a cross vault with figural brackets at its end.
 The cathedral has original Gothic windows with graduated tracery all around its circuit.
 The original supporting pillars are preserved as well.
-The domination of the building is the tower, which has a Pseudo-Gothic arcades and high pyramidal roof, which was built in 1903.
+The domination of the building is the tower, which has pseudo-Gothic arcades and a high pyramidal roof, which was built in 1903.
 The entrance of the tower is with a Gothic portal.
 There were built smaller towers as a decoration on the corners of the main tower.